The Purple Ninja Editorial Philosophy?

 Everyone needs a raison d’etre, and for me, this amazing kid is it.
-He’s crazy smart, rocks it out on his electric guitar, and works hard for his team on the soccer field.
-He definitely keeps things lively, and is always willing to lend a hand when the old people can’t figure out a tech problem.
-It is an honor to be his mom and I can’t wait to see what he accomplishes.
+He’s crazy smart, rocks it out on his electric guitar, and tears it up on the trails.
+He definitely keeps things lively and is always willing to lend a hand when the old people can’t figure out a tech problem.
+It is an honor to be his mom, and I can’t wait to see what he accomplishes.

 Head Security Ninja

 Buffy never falls asleep on the job.
 Ok, maybe sometimes, but she springs into action at the slightest sound of an intruder in her domain.
 The UPS man delivering a package, the giggles of the toddler next door, and even the faint clicks of the neighbor dog walking past on the sidewalk all require investigation.